binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 _out-of-tree_ builds, where basically we execute `configure && make` from a different folder than the one holding the sources.
-However, depending on the package, doing an out-of-tree build can be either recommended or mandatory, and notably GCC falls in this last case.
+However, depending on the package, doing an out-of-tree build can be either recommended or mandatory, and notably GCC falls in this category.
 As GCC docs say:

 > First, we highly recommend that GCC be built into a separate directory
 > from the sources which does not reside within the source tree.
 This is